 Preparing your lawn for winter

-One thing you should do soon is raise your mower height – by one notch.
+Before you mow your lawn again, raise your mower height – by one notch.
 This will leave more blades present on your lawn which will add to its overall greenness.
 It will also make it a lot less likely for you to scalp your lawn.
-Scalping is where you cut your lawn too low, effectively removing all the blades and leaving those familiar brown swirl marks from your mower.
-During the warm weather, your lawn will quickly recover from this because it is actively growing but because your lawn will virtually stop growing during the winter, it won’t be able to grow back any new blades till spring.
-My advice to you is within the next few weeks, raise your mower height by one notch and keep it on this setting till the end of September.
-As soon as Spring starts, take it down to where it was prior to winter.
+Scalping is where you cut your lawn too low, effectively removing all the blades and leaving those familiar brown swirl marks.
+During the warm weather, your lawn will quickly recover from this because it is actively growing, but because your lawn will virtually stop growing over the next few weeks, it won’t be able to grow back any new blades till Spring.
+My advice is to raise your mower height by one notch and keep it on this setting till the end of September.
+As soon as the warm weather arrives, take it down to where it was prior to Winter.

 Rake off the Autumn Leaves

 If your lawn is under a deciduous tree, rake up the leaves regularly.
-Excessive amounts of leaves can shade out your lawn but they can also encourage mosses and algaes to grow which isn't ideal for your lawn.
+Excessive amounts of leaves can shade out your lawn, but they can also encourage mosses and algae to grow, which isn't ideal for your lawn.

 At the end of the day and as a function of dormancy in lawns, you can still expect some colour loss but you can certainly limit it by considering the things I've talked about here in this blog.
 If you have any questions, send an email to firstname.lastname@example.org or give us a call on 8298 0555.
 We'd be glad to help

 On a side note, one other question we get asked a lot at this time of year is, "Is it too late in the Autumn to roll out instant turf?"
 The short answer is - no, it's not too late!
 I'll cover the question much more comprehensively in my blog on 26/5/23.